MELDProject/meld_graph/docs/install_docker.md

 :::

-## Enable GPUs
+## Enable GPUs (compatible with MELD Graph GPU version only )

 Enabling your computer's GPUs for running the pipeline accelerates the brain segmentation when using Fastsurfer and the predictions.
+Ensure you have installed a MELD Graph version compatible with GPU (see [release versions](https://docs.google.com/forms/d/e/1FAIpQLSdocMWtxbmh9T7Sv8NT4f0Kpev-tmRI-kngDhUeBF9VcZXcfg/viewform?usp=header)).
 Follow instructions for your operating system to install.

 ::::{tab-set}